dgmcdona/blog/_posts/2021-9-11-CSAW-CTF-2021-ransomewaRE-Writeup.md

 ![AES CTR Cipher Warning: reusing cryptographic keys and nonces is catastrophic]({{ site.baseurl }}/assets/ransomware/stackoverflow.png)

 You should never reuse a key/nonce combination when using AES CTR stream ciphers!
-The plaintext data is XORed against the ciphertext directly, producing a ciphertext of the exact same length of the original.
+The plaintext data is XORed against the cipher directly, producing a ciphertext of the exact same length of the original.
 Furthermore, we can see that for all except one of the encrypted files, we have the plaintext original copy.

 ![Backup file hashes vs encrypted file names]({{ site.baseurl }}/assets/ransomware/hashes.png)